-Factor 4 (Excellent) 3(Good) 2(Satisfactory) l (Poor) 0 (no credit) Thoroughness Answers all questions Answers most of the Does not answer Makes little or no questions in the questions in the many of the reasonable effort to completely and in the exercise but not exercise but not questions in the answer the questions appropriate order. completely and/or completely and/or exercise but does posed in the assignment. not in the not in the make some appropriate order. appropriate order. reasonable effort to do so.
-Demonstrates • Response Response Response Response demonstrates a Understanding demonstrates an very poor understanding of the Assignment • • understanding of the 0 of the subject matter and has come to an the exercise but presented by the appropriate to a conclusion. assignment. conclusion student has justified of confusion on the and enunciated an , part of the student. appropriate appropriately The student's conclusion. conclusion, if any, is not supported by the rest of the L essay.
-Documentation/ Student has cited Student has cited Student has not cited any Legal research (note: one excellent source poor or legal authorities or has For assignments, or two or more inappropriate cited authorities that are 0 authorities or has irrelevant. failed to establish through legal one excellent source. ~ the relevance of the research; for exam Sources are sources that he or , integrated well in the of integrating them. she has cited. integrated. assignment. class or the courseware is sufficient.)
-F : " 6.
-1. 1 Organization , , , Essay is poorly Student's essay is in chaos. , level of organization, 0 There is no reasonable very difficult to follow.The student attempt to organize the may not flow freely.
-Different , did not essay coherently. • should be.
-Essay may go back and forth appropriately separate thoughts , essay are broken up appropriately. ν separate thoughts and did not made in the essay. аррі орі іасеіў. • properly organize Separate paragraphs • the essay. are used for separate المن هي هادان. une essay. ideas.
-Critical Thinking and Shows good critical Shows adequate Shows minimal Shows no effort at critical Analysis thinking and analysis. • thinking or analysis.The analysis.The student's points make no • , student's sense. well supported. arguments are JC113C. of the given case in a заррогоса. weak and clear and convincing unconvincing.
-1 manner. convincing. anconvincing. mamie.
-CONTINUING.
+Factor 4 (Excellent) 3(Good) 2(Satisfactory) l (Poor) 0 (no credit) Thoroughness Answers all questions Answers all Answers most of the Does not answer Makes little or no questions in the questions in the many of the reasonable effort to completely and in the exercise but not exercise but not questions in the answer the questions appropriate order. completely and/or completely and/or exercise but does posed in the assignment. not in the not in the make some appropriate order. appropriate order. reasonable effort to do so.
+Demonstrates • Response Response Response demonstrates a Understanding demonstrates a demonstrates an very poor understanding of the Assignment • • understanding of the 0 of the subject matter and has come to an the exercise but presented by the appropriate to a conclusion. • assignment. conclusion student has justified of confusion on the and enunciated an , part of the student. appropriate appropriately The student's conclusion. conclusion, if any, is not supported by the rest of the Da suma and a dia and Canadana han 1901 i Canadana kan isto d essay.
+Candana haa nee keel Documentation/ Student has cited Student has cited Student has not cited any Legal research (note: one excellent source • • • poor or legal authorities or has cited authorities that are For assignments, sources should be or two or more good sources but inappropriate authorities or has irrelevant. • • ~ failed to establish irrelevant. through legal , one excellent source. the relevance of the research; for exam Sources are ~ sources that he or integrated well in the she has cited. , assignment. or integrating them. sile ilas cited. class or the integrated.
+433161111111111 courseware is sufficient.)
+Organization Essay is organized Essay is well Essay shows some Essay is poorly Student's essay is in chaos. very well; the reader organized.The essay level of organization, organized and is There is no reasonable can clearly is coherent, though but is difficult to very difficult to attempt to organize the understand where may not flow freely. follow.The essay is follow.The student essay coherently.
+1 the essay is going at Different not as focused as it did not • should be.
+Essay may , , , ~ separate thoughts 1 appropriately. and did not 1 made in the essay. • properly organize Separate paragraphs paragraphs. the essay. are used for separate ideas. .
+Critical Thinking and Shows minimal Shows no effort at critical Analysis thinking and analysis. thinking or analysis.The analysis.The student • , analysis.The student's points make no student's sense. well supported. arguments are of the given case in a weak and 1 clear and convincing unconvincing. manner. convincing.